Speaking of HealthStaying healthy as you age: Medicare Annual Wellness Visits explainedJune 16, 2023

 Members of your care team

-At the center of the care team is you, and your primary care team members will include a physician, nurse practitioners and/or physician assistants, nursing staff, and care team support staff.
+At the center of the care team is you, and your primary care team members will include a physician, nurse practitioners and/or physician assistants, nursing staff and care team support staff.
 Each care team member has a specific role in supporting and managing your health and care.
-Depending on the health situation, additional care team specialists may be included, such as a pharmacist, behavioral health specialist, patient educator or dietitian.
+Depending on the health situation, additional care team specialists may be included, such as a pharmacist, behavioral health specialist, patient educator, social worker or dietitian.
 Through collaborative teamwork, your care will be delegated to the most appropriate team member to provide the medical attention and care needed.

 The benefit of having a care team